fnick851/linear-algebra-py/README.md

-# Linear Algebra in Python

-Learn math with Python.
+Learn linear algebra with Python.